 YEA Camp is committed to social justice and diversity, and we have never turned an eager camper away due to lack of funds.
 YEA offers camperships (camp+scholarship) to qualified campers.
 At the same time, we are a nonprofit organization, so we rely on each family to pay what they can.
 To apply for financial aid.
 Campers and families who are committed to attending YEA Camp should fill out the registration form.
-You will then be given a link to the scholarship application.
-We ask all campers applying for financial aid to fundraise toward their tuition, and we provide help for them to achieve their fundraising goal.
-Returning campers, with the benefit of a year of planning time, fundraising training at camp, and our camp community to support them in raising the needed funds, are not eligible for financial aid.
+You will then be given a link to the Campership application.
+We encourage potential campers applying for financial aid to fundraise toward their tuition, and we provide help for them to achieve their fundraising goal.
+Returning campers, with the benefit of a year of planning time, fundraising training at camp, and our camp community to support them in raising the needed funds, are not eligible for camperships.

 YEA Camp currently has locations in Oregon, California and Massachusetts, but we have campers attend from all over the country (and sometimes from other countries, too!).
 All of our venues are in beautiful locations remote enough to feel secluded and in our own little paradise in nature, yet conveniently located less than 2 hours from a major city.
 See our locations and session dates here.

 YEA Camp defines activism inclusively as “taking intentional action to help others besides oneself.”
 By this definition, we say you qualify as an activist if you have recycled a can, rescued a stray dog, signed an online petition, donated to a charity, spoken up against a bully, or countless other things to make life better for others.

 YEA Camp gives campers opportunities to “share about what they care about” so that everyone can learn from one another.
 Everyone doesn’t always agree with one another on every issue, and that’s ok.
 We teach nonviolent communication and have an Honor Code our campers and staff hold the group to so that everyone is treated with respect, even if people disagree.